 Welcome back to the Strategic CSR Newsletter!

-The first CSR Newsletter of the Fall semester is below.
+The first newsletter of the Spring semester is below.

 As always, your comments and ideas are welcome.